-After two years of interviewing and photographing these women, the work evolved into Common Threads, an exhibit of photographic quilts.
-In my family and others’, the quilt has been an object of nostalgia and comfort.
-It was a way for the women in my family to make their own mark when it was not always appropriate for a woman to be heard.
-It is an object with which my mother told me stories and defined our family history.
+After two years of interviewing and photographing these women, the work evolved into common threads, an exhibit of photographic quilts.
+The threads reference the surgical threads, the "threads" of bonding these women experience as they share their loss and the threads used to sew these quilts and make portraits of these women.
+In my family and others’, the quilt has been an object of comfort.
+It was also a way for the women in my family to make their own mark, when it was not always appropriate for a woman to be heard.
+It is an object with which my mother told me stories and defined our female, familial history.

-The quilt can also be understood as an object of comfort, but by placing such an uncomfortable subject on this “soft” surface suggests the difficulties of dealing with a disease such as breast cancer.
-The quilt becomes an object with which to display this traumatic and uncomfortable information and also creates a point of juxtaposition.
-The quilts are beautiful, seductive and lucious objects.
+The quilt can also be understood as an object of comfort.
+But by placing such an uncomfortable subject on a “soft” surface we can suggest the difficulties of dealing with a disease, such as breast cancer.
+The quilts can become an object with which to display this traumatic and uncomfortable information and also create a point of juxtaposition.
+The quilts are beautiful, seductive objects.
 They are made of velvet and are embroidered in Gold script.
-They pull the viewer into a portrait of a woman who by normal standards of American Beauty, has been disfigured.
-While the viewer becomes involved in a visually appealing object they also become involved in an image that defies normal assumptions of beauty.
+They pull the viewer into a portrait of a woman, who by normal standards of American Beauty, has been disfigured.
+I hope as the viewer becomes engaged with this visually appealing object of comfort that they also redefine their normal assumptions of beauty.

 As an artist, I am attempting to walk the fine line between activism and aesthetic practices.
 As Jim Goldberg has said, “I am interested in telling stories and dispelling stereotypes.”
 I am interested in bearing witness.
 I want to create images of powerful women, images which speak of the depth of experience and not of the victimization of disease.
 As Susan Sontag states about cancer, “Victims suggest innocence.
 And innocence, by the inexorable logic that governs all relational terms, suggests guilt.”
 I am searching for my own everyday heroines.
-I am looking for the inner, uncommercial, uncompromised, atypical beauty in women whom many choose to define as no longer beautiful.
+I am looking for the inner, uncommercial, un-compromised, atypical beauty in women whom many choose to define as no longer beautiful.